Statuses in Latin with translation. Quotes in Latin with translation

 40. Duōbus litigantĭbus, tertius gaudet.

-Hence another expression - tertius gaudens ‘the third rejoicing’, that is, a person who benefits from the strife of the two sides.
+Hence another expression - tertius gaudens ‘third rejoicing’, i.e. a person who benefits from the strife of the two sides.

 41. Edĭmus, ut vivāmus, non vivĭmus, ut edāmus.